 Imperial College School of Medicine is one of the largest schools in the country, training more than 2000 students in Medicine and Biomedical Science.
-Programmes are delivered at four main campuses in West London, as well as at a wide range of partner hospitals and general practices.
+Programmes are delivered at four main campuses across London including: South Kensington, Charing Cross, Chelsea and Westminster, Hammersmith, Royal Brompton and St Mary’s as well as at a wide range of partner hospitals and general practices.

 The Faculty of Medicine has an international reputation for excellence, routinely ranked among the world’s top five in the sector.
 The School harnesses that excellence to provide a unique, research-led student experience in Medicine and Health Sciences.
 Learning from international experts and undertaking research under their supervision provide both an enviable, world-class training and an inspirational setting in which to prepare for a career in the NHS, academia or related industries.

-Year 5 A dedicated Pathology course followed by a year of clinical specialties in rotation, including Obstetrics and Gynaecology, Psychiatry, General Practice and Paediatrics.
+Year 5 – A dedicated Pathology course followed by a year of clinical specialities in rotation, including Obstetrics and Gynaecology, Psychiatry, General Practice and Paediatrics.

 Please visit our Comparison Tool to view Imperial Medicine Entry Requirements.